 Malware, and other types of malicious software, such as spyware, ransomware, or viruses, are typically installed on a PC without the user's knowledge by clicking on an untrusted link or email attachment.
 The infected device can be used for spamming, the data can be damaged or erased or the data (including passwords) could even be sent without the user's knowledge.
 Or the device can be encrypted to require a ransom as a condition for restoring the access.

 Phishing is a fraudulent technique used in online communication to obtain sensitive information, such as passwords and credit card numbers, or to install malware.
 For example, fraudsters use phishing sites that look like banking login pages, or email communication asking for password changes that appear to have been sent by an IT administrator.
+To avoid such situations, make sure that you use DMARC setup to protect your email security from phishing.

 Example of fraudulent phishing e-mail impersonating MS Office e-mail.